VIVEKCHOWDARI10/Running-Small-Application-in-EC2/README.md

  http://localhost:3000      # here localhost will be the ec2 instance ip

-## WHY ERROR ?
+## WHY ERROR (IMPORTANT)?

- 7. We didnt add the inbound rules in our instance
+ 7. We didnt add the INBOUND RULES in our instance

-   Go to the security groups and add new inbound rule with port 3000 and source 0.0.0.0/0
+   Go to the security groups and add new INBOUND RULE  with port 3000 and source 0.0.0.0/0